By Hansook Oh

-Currently, Hinojosa is waiting to hear if her grant application for the NIH Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) Postdoctoral Career Transition Award to Promote Diversity is successfully funded.
+In September 2023, Hinojosa received notice that her grant application for the NIH Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) Postdoctoral Career Transition Award to Promote Diversity was successfully funded.

 In the near future, she hopes to become a tenure-track faculty member.

 Hinojosa hopes her story gives encouragement to those who have self-doubt on their journeys as scientists.

 “I hope what people take away from my story is that you can truly do anything you want in this life as long as you work hard and have determination,” she said.

 Watch all of Hinojosa’s episodes on Enhance Science’s YouTube channel.

 What does it take to become a scientific researcher?
 The Diversity Program Consortium’s (DPC) Enhance Science project explores this question in a new video series called “Become A Researcher.”